DFE-Digital/apply-for-teacher-training/app/views/content/service_guidance_provider.md

 Onboarding is quick and easy, usually taking place over a single working day.

-1. We’ll ask for contact details for your admissions team so we can add them to [Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider) as admin users.
+1. We’ll ask for contact details for your admissions team so we can give them access to [Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider).
 We’ll also ask you for the names of any other organisations you partner with – for example, accredited bodies who ratify your courses.

 2. Taking data from [Publish teacher training courses](https://www.publish-teacher-training-courses.service.gov.uk/), we’ll upload your courses to Manage teacher training applications.